alessandroorru/Log/README.md

-# The damn simple Swift Logger
+# Log: The light Swift Logger

 Lightweight Swift logger with color support.

 ## Install
 Drop `Log.swift` in your project and configure your desired log level like this: